malithi-lalanika/Ram_Coders/README.md

 Go to the NMT_Final_Code/train_scripts/preprocess_for_deep_pretrain.sh file and change below paths
 - spm_encode.py file path (Add the file path inside the fairseq folder of test environment)
 - sentence.bpe.model (inside the mbart50 model folder)
-- 4 input paths ( 4 output files of step 2)
+- 4 input paths ( train.si, valid.si, train.en, valid.en from step 2)
 - 4 outputs paths
 - DICT path ( there is an dictionary inside the mbart50 model folder and create duplicate one and rename those with languages in here en_XX and si_LK)
 - trainpref and validpref same as the outputs paths without language extension